aledwassell/gomez-classifier/README.md

 I wanted a way to distract my cat Gomez from jumping up on my kitchen counter.

-I thought about using an arduino and connecting an infrared motion detector and a loud buzzer, but I quickly realized the noise would become really annoying whenever someone entered the kitchen.
+I thought about using an Arduino micro controller connected to an infrared motion detector with a few lines of code to activate a piezoelectric buzzer, but I quickly realized the noise would become really annoying whenever someone entered the kitchen.

-So I decided to use tensorflow and train a machine learning model to recognise Gomez.
+So I decided to use tensorflow and train a machine learning model to recognise Gomez on the kitchen counter.

 ### Train the model

-You can train a teachable machine model on the teachable machine website https://teachablemachine.withgoogle.com/train/image
+You can train a teachable machine model on the teachable machine website https://teachablemachine.withgoogle.com/train/image and save the model to the cloud or download the model files and input them into the app.

 ## Web Serial API - Not Implemented Yet